-- a) Chapter 6 of the NORSOK U-100N standard should be used for manned underwater operations, - b) Chapter 8 of the ISO 15544 standard should be used for emergency preparedness and safety, with the following addition: the Norwegian Oil and Gas' guidelines for safety and emergency preparedness training No. 002 should be used for safety and emergency preparedness training for personnel on facilities and vessels. - c) Chapter 4.9 of the NORSOK D-010 standard and 024 Norwegian Oil and Gas' Guidelines no. 024 should be used for general competence within drilling and well activities, with the exception of Chapter 2.1.1 litera a and b on the requirements for examination.
+- a) Chapter 6 of the NORSOK U-100N standard should be used for manned underwater operations, - b) Chapter 8 of the ISO 15544 standard should be used for emergency preparedness and safety, with the following addition: the Norwegian Oil and Gas' guidelines for safety and emergency preparedness training No. 002 should be used for safety and emergency preparedness training for personnel on facilities and vessels, - c) Chapter 5.9 of the NORSOK D-010 standard and 024 Norwegian Oil and Gas' Guidelines no. 024 should be used for general competence within drilling and well activities, with the exception of Chapter 2.1.1 litera a and b on the requirements for examination.
 For posts as operators, training and examination in accordance with public curriculum VG2 well techniques should be undertaken.
-In cases of underbalanced drilling and completion, Chapter 13.7.2 of the NORSOK D-010 standard should also be used. - d) the following regulations and guidelines should be used for electrical installations: - a) for personnel on facilities, the Regulations relating to electrical enterprises and qualification requirements for work associated with electrical installations and electrical equipment (in Norwegian only) Sections 6, 7, 8, 9 and 17 or Norwegian oil and gas' guideline 059 recommended guidelines for professional electrical workers' competence (in Norwegian only).
-Alternatively, relevant professional certificates combined with Regulations relating to qualification requirements and certificates for seamen (in Norwegian only) Sections 37, 44 and 45 can be used, - b) for the designated person responsible for the electrical installations as mentioned in the guidelines to Section 91, the Regulations relating to electrical enterprises and qualification requirements for work associated with electrical installations and electrical equipment (in Norwegian only) Sections 7 and 17.
+In addition, IOGP's guideline 476 on well control competence should be used.
+For pressure-balanced operations in wells Chapter 14 and Annex B of the NORSOK D-010 standard should also be used, - d) the following regulations and guidelines should be used for electrical installations: - a) for personnel on facilities, the Regulations relating to electrical enterprises and qualification requirements for work associated with electrical installations and electrical equipment (in Norwegian only) Sections 6, 7, 8, 9 and 17 or Norwegian oil and gas' guideline 059 recommended guidelines for professional electrical workers' competence (in Norwegian only).
+Alternatively, relevant professional certificates combined with Regulations relating to qualification requirements and certificates for seamen (in Norwegian only) Sections 37, 44 and 45 can be used, - b) for the designated person responsible for the electrical installations as mentioned in Section 91, the Regulations relating to electrical enterprises and qualification requirements for work associated with electrical installations and electrical equipment (in Norwegian only) Sections 7 and 17.